AllGray/AllGray.github.io/source/index.html.md

 It comes with the male JST power connector that is then connected to the female JST connector soldered directly to the board.

+## RS232 Serial UART adapter

-## USB to RS232 serial UART adapter
+USB to RS232 serial UART adapter

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/16.jpg)